m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 Either that, or one of the early-adopter "miners": the original "investors" in a currency that by design concentrates wealth into their hands like a pyramid scheme.
 The more people use bitcoin, the more the price rises - but for every dollar the bitcoin "market cap" increases by, 25 cents or more of that value goes to its original inventor ("Satoshi"), and the distribution of the other 75 cents is just as inequitable.

 I suggested to a friend who makes money bitcoin "mining" that he was getting an unearned windfall; he replied that no, he was earning his mining fees by providing a service to other people by validating the blockchain.
 Fine, but who is this service valuable to?
-Once again,
+Once again, it comes down to criminals - no different from being a bookkeeper for the mob.

 [1] More or less - cash has serial numbers.
 Bitcoin goes one better - you can see the whole transaction history of any given "coin".
 But the "addresses" used in any given transaction are just random strings of numbers - it's not easy to connect them to a legal identity you can file a lawsuit against - and the "community" that sells products for bitcoins seems to have no qualms about accepting stolen bitcoins in payment.